 Michalczyk also recommends writing a to-do list with the three most important tasks of the day.
 This organization tactic may keep you from getting overwhelmed by responsibilities later on.
 "Getting a handle on stress hormones can help keep them from wreaking havoc on the mind and body, including the gastrointestinal system," Cording says.

 Eat plenty of fiber.

-Most Americans aren't eating their daily recommended intake of fiber, but the valuable nutrient plays a role in maintaining healthy blood sugar levels, feeling full, and, of course, enhancing digestion.
+Most Americans aren't eating their daily recommended intake of fiber, but the valuable nutrient3 plays a role in maintaining healthy blood sugar levels, feeling full, and, of course, enhancing digestion.
 Adding 7 to 10 grams of fiber to breakfast is a priority, Cording says.
 These 25 high-fiber foods are a good place to start.